-Unparalleled experience — aviation professionals with extensive industry experience and deep technical knowledge of all aspects of aircraft asset management.
+Unparalleled experience — aviation professionals with extensive industry experience and deep technical knowledge of all aspects of aerospace asset management.

 Kirsten Bartok, Managing Partner